SaurabhKoju/saurabhkoju.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hello!
 I'm a computer engineering graduate and a research assistant at [NAAMII](https://www.naamii.org.np/).
-I work with [Dr. Binod Bhattarai](https://sites.google.com/view/bbinod/home) at the [Multimodal Learning Lab](https://sites.google.com/view/bbinod/team). \
+I work with [Dr. Binod Bhattarai](https://sites.google.com/view/bbinod/home) at the Multimodal Learning Lab. \
 \
-My current research interests include World Models, Reinforcement Learning and generative modelling with limited data.
-Recently, I've been working on training Surgical World Models with learned latent actions. \
-  I enjoy exploring the theoretical aspects of machine learning, particularly in information theory, generalization, and planning. \
+My current research interests include world models, reinforcement learning and generative modeling with limited data.
+Recently, I've been working on improving the cross-context adaptability of latent actions learned through world models for surgical applications.
+I enjoy exploring the theoretical aspects of machine learning, particularly in information theory, generalization, and robustness. \
 \
-Research Interests: World Models, Reinforcement Learning, Generative Modelling
+**Research Interests**: World Models, Generalization and Robustness, Reinforcement Learning, Generative Modeling

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.